materurbium/stepbystep/readme.md

 This page describes how to withdraw money from an Automated Teller Machine (ATM).

-### What
+### ATM Terminology

 ![alt text](bank1.png)

-An ATM consists of the following:
+An ATM consists of the following parts:
 - Screen Buttons: where you select options on the display screen
 - Receipt Printer: where you retrieve your receipt
 - Card Reader: where you insert your ATM card
 - peaker: where blind customers hear voice commands
 - Keypad: where you enter your password and other numeric values such as dollar amount
-- Deposit Slot: where you deposit money to the bank (for more information about deposits, see Chapter 8, Depositing Money using ATM)
+- Deposit Slot: where you deposit money to the bank
 - Cash Dispenser: where you retrieve your money
 - Display Screen: where you view options for the transaction such as language and dollar amount

 Before using an ATM, you should be aware of the following limitations:
 - The amount you are allowed to withdraw may be subject to a daily limit.
 - You must have a valid ATM card which is not blocked.
 - There may be a transaction fee for withdrawing money from an ATM outside your bank’s network.

-For more information about transaction fees, see Table 1: Fees in Chapter 9, Terms and Conditions.
+### Withdraw Money

+Follow the steps in this section to withdraw money from an ATM.

 To withdraw money: